ABOUT

 Hi Ya’ll!

 But my passions stretch beyond trailheads and gear.
-I’m pursuing an MFA in Writing at Wilkes University, where I’m working on a memoir that traces my journey from hiker to mother, exploring identity, faith, motherhood, and what happens when things don’t go according to plan.
+I’m pursuing an MFA in Creative Writing at Wilkes University, where I’m working on a memoir that traces my journey from hiker to mother, exploring identity, faith, motherhood, and what happens when things don’t go according to plan.

 Alongside my writing, I hold creative and healing spaces for women by weaving writing, movement, and ritual together.
-With a background in the outdoor industry and over a decade of creative entrepreneurship, I lead with both grit and grounded wisdom, helping others turn creative dreams into lived reality.
+With a background in the outdoor industry and over a decade of creative entrepreneurship, I lead with both and grounded wisdom, helping others turn creative dreams into lived reality.

 Whether on the page, in a circle, or on the trail, my work invites you to slow down, listen deeply, and take the next brave step toward your own wonder-full, creative life.